a-wf/demo-stock-handler/README.md

 Note: we cannot use POST commands to increase or decrease already registered/holded product.
 Have to use PATCH commands.

 ### Graphql

+The trends (https://www.npmtrends.com/apollo-server-vs-express-graphql-vs-graphql-yoga-vs-prisma-vs-apollo-server-express) suggest to use apollo-server-express.
+So I chose this module instead of express-graphql (I know it is a very good one too, I used for my personal project and I want to discover new tech).

 ## Datamodel Design